 In the tower, John washes up in an executive bathroom, stripped to the white tank top and gray chinos that will become his iconic SUPERHERO COSTUME (yes, really – think about it!
 The unique costume of a character goes a long, long way to creating a classic character).

-Holly exits, and left alone, John looks in the mirror and berates himself out loud for his stupidity.
+Holly exits, and left alone, John thumps his forehead against the wall, looks in the mirror and berates himself out loud for his stupidity.
 “Great, John, very mature.”

-And outside, the big truck arrives at Nakatomi Plaza and enters through a back access, rolling past a prominent sign reading Do Not Enter.
+And outside, the big truck arrives at Nakatomi Plaza and enters through a back access, first joining and rolling parallel with a gray luxury sedan headed for the front of the building, then the truck heads down a ramp past a prominent sign reading Do Not Enter.

-I would call the fight between Holly and John and the arrival of the truck the CLIMAX of SEQUENCE ONE, at 17 minutes.
+Now, you could call the fight between Holly and John and the arrival of the truck and sedan the CLIMAX of SEQUENCE ONE, at 17 minutes.
 (Thematically, the truck and its villainous passengers will provide a solution to the problems in the marriage!)

 A whole hell of a lot has been expertly set up, and though we don’t know who’s inside the truck yet, we understand that the truck is going to be a threat.